 Seaside Stables Horseback Riding offers horseback riding right on the beach, rides in the sea, and even rides at night.

-Since writing this webpage, we have crossed this item off of our Anguilla bucket list, and wow, was it worth it!
+We crossed this item off of our Anguilla bucket list, and wow, was it worth it!

 This former "bucket list" item is now one of our favorite Anguilla activities and warmest Caribbean vacation memories.
 Don't miss Anguilla horseback riding on an Anguilla vacation!